Corey Davis Player Prop Bets for NFL Week 10 | New York vs. Buffalo 11/14/2021

 Season Stats

+- Davis has reeled in 24 balls, with a team-best 349 receiving yards plus four touchdowns.
+He has been targeted 42 times, and is averaging 43.6 yards per game.

-- So far this season, 13.4% of the 314 passes thrown by his team have gone Davis' way.
+- Davis has been the target of 42 of his team's 314 passing attempts this season, or 13.4% of the target share.

-- Davis (four red zone targets) has been the recipient of 12.9% of his team's 31 red zone pass attempts.
+- Davis has seen the ball thrown his way four times in the red zone this season, 12.9% of his team's 31 red zone pass attempts.

-- The Jets, who rank 29th in the NFL in points scored, have attempted a pass 65.0% of the time while opting for the ground attack 35.0% of the time.
+- The Jets have run 65.0% passing plays and 35.0% rushing plays this season.
+They rank 29th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Davis' matchup with the Bills.